AI Model Prompting

 ## Workflow Events

-Workflows can emit _events_, which are key-value pairs associated with the workflow's ID.
+Workflows can publish _events_, which are key-value pairs associated with the workflow.

-They are useful for publishing information about the state of an active workflow, for example to transmit information to the workflow's caller.
+They are useful for publishing information about the status of a workflow or to send a result to clients while the workflow is running.

 ```python